Skip to main content

 advertiserAdvertiser directlyOperator places orders but advertiser pays (common on social platforms and in DACH B2B workflows)

-2. Do you require operator-level auth? (require_operator_auth) This single field determines both the authentication model and how accounts are referenced: When false (default) — implicit accounts: the seller trusts the agent.
+2. Do you require operator-level auth? (require_operator_auth) This field determines the authentication model and the account reference shape: When false (default) — buyer-declared accounts: the seller trusts the agent.
 The agent authenticates once and declares accounts via sync_accounts.
 On subsequent requests, the buyer passes the natural key (brand + operator) and the seller resolves internally.
-When trueexplicit accounts: each operator must authenticate with the seller directly.
+When trueaccount-id namespaces: each operator must authenticate with the seller directly.
 The agent obtains a credential per operator — via OAuth using the seller’s authorization_endpoint, or via API key out-of-band.
-The buyer discovers accounts via list_accounts and passes a seller-assigned account_id.
-For sandbox, the path follows the account model: explicit accounts (require_operator_auth: true) discover pre-existing test accounts via list_accounts; implicit accounts declare sandbox via sync_accounts with sandbox: true and reference by natural key.
+Subsequent requests pass a seller-assigned account_id.
+If a credential may access more than one account, the seller MUST expose list_accounts and the buyer MUST resolve an explicit account before the first account-scoped request.
+If a credential is bound to exactly one account, the seller SHOULD expose list_accounts returning that singleton; a seller MAY omit list_accounts only when it supplies the same explicit account ID through another declared path or out-of-band onboarding.
+For sandbox, the path follows the account namespace: account-id namespaces use pre-existing test accounts from list_accounts or out-of-band setup; buyer-declared accounts use sync_accounts with sandbox: true and reference by natural key.
 Sellers can also declare account_financials: true to expose account-level financial data (spend, credit, invoices) via get_account_financials.
 This only applies to operator-billed accounts.
 Example capabilities:

 {